 Fun Fact: The Owens-Thomas House was the first in the United States to have indoor plumbing in 1819.
-The house had 2 toilets, 3 bathtubs, and at least 1 shower.
-This was so rare in that even by 1940, only 55% of American households had one private bathroom!
+The house has 2 toilets, 3 bathtubs, and at least 1 shower.
+This was so rare in the USA that even by 1940, only 55% of American households had one private bathroom!

 Hours: Sunday-Monday: 12 PM – 5 PM with the last tour at 4:20 PM.
 They are closed on Wednesday.

 Oglethorpe Square & Wright Square

 You will find this lovely Square across from the Owen-Thomas House.
 Oglethorpe Square, named after Savannah’s founder, is one of the original 6 squares planned for the city.
 Unlike many other squares in the Historic District, this square does not have any monuments.

 It was one of my favorites, so I’d recommend walking through it as you make your way to the Telfair Museums (about a 7-minute walk).